polyaxon/polyaxon/site/docs/core/quick-start/operations.md

 sidebar: "core"
 ---

-In the previous section we looked at components, we also saw how to create components with inputs / outputs to run our model with different parameters without changing the code or the component itself.
+In the previous section we looked at components, we also saw how to create components with inputs/outputs to run our model with different parameters without changing the code or the component itself.

-In this section we will look at what happened when we run a component w/o params.
+In this sections we will look at what happened when we run a component w/o params.

 ## Understanding the process